Would-be Actual Grandpa

 So, now that I’m a real grandpa, I have a right to act like one on the school bus.
 It keeps me entertained.

 Many times on Facebook I share short little conversations I’ve had with children on the bus (they say the darnedest things, you know).
-However, today I’m skipping Facebook and going straight to the blog.
+However, today I’m skipping Facebook and going straight to the blog with a conversation I had a while back.

 I’m sure all of you are gonna hate me after you read this.